Azawakh vs Barbet: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Azawakh and Barbet diverge most clearly.
 Azawakh brings a loyal, reserved, proud energy to the household, compared to Barbet's friendly, joyful, obedient disposition.
 These differences shape every daily interaction.
 In daily life, this means Azawakh owners typically experience a dog that leans toward loyal behavior, while Barbet owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+No abstract winner here — the right choice follows from your lifestyle and personality.

 Best for Families with Children